-Exhibit Number 8.1 Description of Document Principal Subsidiaries and Consolidated Variable Interest Entities of the Registrant 11.1 Code of Business Conduct and Ethics of the Registrant (incorporated herein by reference to Exhibit 99.1 to the registration statement on Form F-1 (File No. 333-194505), as amended, initially filed with the Securities and Exchange Commission on March 12, 2014) 12.1 CEO Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 CFO Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 CEO Certification Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 CFO Certification Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Yu Certified Public Accountant P.C.
-15.2 Consent of Fangda Partners 16.1 Letter from Deloitte Touche Tohmatsu Certified Public Accountants LLP to the Securities and Exchange Commission (incorporated herein by reference to Exhibit 16.1 to our annual report on Form 20-F, filed with the Securities and Exchange Commission on July 15, 2020) 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Scheme Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith
+Exhibit Number Description of Document 4.44 Registration Rights Agreement, dated March 21, 2017, between the Registrant and SINA Corporation (incorporated herein by reference to Exhibit 4.42 to our annual report on Form 20-F, filed with the Securities and Exchange Commission on April 21, 2017) 8.1 Principal Subsidiaries and Consolidated Variable Interest Entities of the Registrant 11.1 Code of Business Conduct and Ethics of the Registrant (incorporated herein by reference to Exhibit 99.1 to the registration statement on Form F-1 (File No. 333-194505), as amended, initially filed with the Securities and Exchange Commission on March 12, 2014) 12.1 CEO Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 CFO Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 CEO Certification Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 CFO Certification Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Yu Certified Public Accountant P.C.
+15.2 Consent of Fangda Partners 16.1 Letter from Deloitte Touche Tohmatsu Certified Public Accountants LLP to the Securities and Exchange Commission (incorporated herein by reference to Exhibit 16.1 to our annual report on Form 20-F, filed with the Securities and Exchange Commission on July 15, 2020).
+101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Scheme Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)